 The Fund is only available to investors who have retired, are reaching retirement age, or have terminated employment with the SA public sector.
-The Fund allows investors in the Flexible Rollover Product to maintain their level of insurance through the Triple S Scheme, and provides access to non-preserved benefit amounts.
+The Fund allows investors in the Flexible Rollover Product with insurance and provides access to non-preserved benefit amounts.